Tookit Contains Quality Improvement Strategies for Genetics into the Medical Home

 A Project in Review: Reflections on the Genetics in Primary Care Institute and Implications for the Future of Genetics in Pediatric Primary Care

 The GPCI has focused on helping guide the pediatric primary care provider in maximizing the evaluation and diagnostic proccesses related to genetic risk and assisting with the prevention of common and less common disorders.
 This report highlights the advances that have occurred over the last 3 years in the integration of genetics into the areas of education, training, and practice improvement.

 Do you know individuals and/or clinics/programs that demonstrate exemplary practices related to coordinating care for children with genetic conditions, particularly complex conditions, and their families?
 Please fill out the attached nomination form, in (Word)

 or you may complete the information electronically via an online survey

-Genetic Literacy in Primary Care Colloquium is an initiative of the Genetic in Primary Care Institute (GPCI) and was held fall 2012 at the American Academy of Pediatrics.
-Its goal was to provide context for delivery of genetic related services in daily pediatric primary care practice, including prevention, diagnosis, and management.
+Genetic Literacy in Primary Care Colloquium is an initiative of the Genetic in Primary Care Institute (GPCI) and convened thought leaders on key elements of genetic literacy for primary care practice.
+Manuscripts generated from the colloquium are published as a supplement to Pediatrics and provide context for delivery of genetic related services in daily pediatric primary care practice, along the spectrum of prevention, diagnosis, and management.

 Electronic Family History Tool for Pediatric Providers Now Available